olcf/hip-training-series/Lecture1/01 Exercises for HIP Introduction.md

 Check for output in `slurm-<job-id>.out` or error in `slurm-<job-id>.err`

-To use the cmake option in the batch file, change the build to
+To use the cmake option in the batch file, change the build commands in the batch file to

 ```
 mkdir build && cd build